lastsamurai-desu/kubernetes-notes/kubernetes-important-concepts/05-01-Kubernetes-Secrets/README.md

 # Kubernetes - ConfigMaps and Secrets

 ## Step-01: Introduction
-- ConfigMaps are use to pass additional configurations needed to orchestarte containers including environmental variables.
+- ConfigMaps are use to pass additional configurations needed to orchestrate containers including environmental variables.
 Examples is hostname or password.
 - ConfigMaps pass values in plain text key:value pairs
 - Kubernetes Secrets let you store and manage sensitive information, such as passwords, OAuth tokens, and ssh keys.
 - Storing confidential information in a Secret is safer and more flexible than putting it directly in a Pod definition or in a container image.